Jacko1394/ASS2_Python/README.txt

 Run in command line:
 python stage2.py
 (no arguments)
-Initialises local webserver at address localhost:34567 Using dropdown optioning, time and station info is gathered, and using script from stage1, generates report.
+Initializes local webserver at address localhost:34567 Using dropdown optioning, time and station info is gathered, and using script from stage1, generates report.

 Stages 3 & 4: